Unleash/unleash-client-java/README.md

 }
 ```

-The `isEnabled` method also accepts a second, boolean argument.
+The `isEnabled` method also accepts a second boolean argument.
 The SDK uses this as a fallback value if it can't find the feature you're trying to check.
-In other words, `unleash.isEnabled("non-existing-toggle")` would usually return `false` (assuming that` "non-existing-toggle"`) doesn't exist).
-If you instead do  `unleash.isEnabled("non-existing-toggle", true)`, then Unleash would return `true` if it didn't find the toggle.
+For example, if `unleash.isEnabled("non-existing-toggle")` returns `false` when ` "non-existing-toggle"` doesn't exist, calling `unleash.isEnabled("non-existing-toggle", true)`, will return `true`.

 You can also **provide an [Unleash context](https://docs.getunleash.io/reference/unleash-context)** to the `isEnabled` method.
 Refer to the [Unleash context](#unleash-context) section for more information about using the Unleash context in the Java SDK.

 ### Activation strategies

-The Java client comes with implementations for the built-in activation strategies
+The Java client comes with implementations for the built-in activation strategies provided by Unleash:
-provided by unleash.

 - DefaultStrategy
 - UserWithIdStrategy